 Ask yourself: do you know salary averages and trends in your role type and industry?

-Check out: this guide to salaries in different industries.
+Check out: our guide to salaries in different industries.

 It’s not just about achieving the requirements of your role; but being able to demonstrate the added value you deliver to the business unit or organisation by going above and beyond your job description.
 This can put you in a position of strength in any conversation about money.